AlanOSheadev/Rodfendr/README.md

 User expectations:

 A visitor to the app will expect to see a well themed app with relevant information.
-This app has the potential to hold a lot of information for that reason I decided to add pagination.
-I have limited my pages to 8 flies so that the visitor is not overwhelmed by too much information.
-The hero image is also selected to remind the visitor of that precious moment when a fish takes your fly.
-In this way I hope that they will feel encouraged to interact more with the app and to even click on the link to the sponsors page and make a purchase.
-I sent the app link to several fly fishermen and fly tiers and the feedback was that it was a nice app and would be very useful.
+This app is giving the user the opportunity to purchase unique fishing tackle.
+These products are ideal as gifts for those who have loved ones who partake in fishing.

 ### Strategy

-I want the visitor to immediately think of fly fishing and the excitement of connecting with a fish.
-I want them to learn how to tie the flies that they might need for their next fishing trip and I want them to start to think about Rodfendr Pro and to get curious enough to visit the page through the link in the top and bottom nav bars and consider making a purchase.

 ### Scope